 What are the distances of your septic tank from your house in the UK?

 Wastewater Treatment Solutions

-Distances to respect from Septic tank to house in the UK
+Septic tank distances to respect from the house in the UK

 If you are about to invest in a new sewage treatment solution (domestic sewage treatment plant, septic tank, or even packaged filter system), there are a few things you need to know about the installation.
+The distances of your septic tank or other installation from your house have specific requirements in the UK.
 The Environment agencies across the UK created a distance calculator.
 County per county, here is what the legislation says:

 England and Wales:

 Your sewage treatment plant has to be 5 metres away from trees, fence and hedge, 10 metres away from a watercourse or stream, and 50 metres away from any lake or foreshore.
 Last but not least, it has to be 7 metres away from your housing and 4 metres apart from a wall or a building.